etiennedreyer/GNtau/README.md

 3. at the last part of the eff/rej plots, you can modify the network, now it checks only RNN

 **2.** CM
-1. RNN - /storage/agrp/zivka/salt/run/tau/confusion_matrix.ipynb
+1. RNN - confusion_matrix.ipynb - under the folder notebooks
-2. GNTau - /storage/agrp/zivka/salt/run/tau/confusion_matrix_NOT_RNN.ipynb
+2. GNTau - confusion_matrix_NOT_RNN.ipynb - under the folder notebooks
     * if we have the output of the aux task

 **3.** JZ slices
-/storage/agrp/zivka/salt/run/tau/exploration.ipynb - you should use only the last part
+exploration.ipynb - you should use only the last part, can be found under the folder notebooks

 **4.** Variables Plots
-If you wish to plot variable distributions you can take a look in this notebook and modify as necessary: /storage/agrp/zivka/salt/run/tau/compare_ntuples.ipynb
+If you wish to plot variable distributions you can take a look in this notebook and modify as necessary: compare_ntuples.ipynb - under the folder notebooks